HiSPARC/firmware/doc/messages.rst

 Data
 ----

-The sum of the three window bytes cannot exceed 2000 steps of 5ns.
-The time resolution of one channel is 2.5ns.
+The sum of the three window bytes cannot exceed 2000 steps of 5 ns.
+The time resolution of one channel is 2.5 ns.
 The analog input is sampled with a 12 bit amplitude resolution and the output words to the computer are 8 bit.
 This means that there are 1.5 times more output words than sampled values per channel.
-Therefore the number of data output bytes is six times (5ns/2.5ns x 2 channels x 1.5) the sum of the three window bytes.
+Therefore the number of data output bytes is six times (5 ns / 2.5 ns x 2 channels x 1.5) the sum of the three window bytes.

 Comparator data message
 -----------------------

 As said before: Each channel has two hardware comparators on the analog input.
-The input signal is compared with two threshold levels: -5V and -10V.
-If the input signal exceeds one of the levels, the GPS time is latched and the time the signal stays larger than the level is counted in 5ns steps.
+The input signal is compared with two threshold levels: -5 V and -10 V. If the input signal exceeds one of the levels, the GPS time is latched and the time the signal stays larger than the level is counted in 5 ns steps.
 If one or more comparators detect a input signal larger then their level, a message is generated.

 Comparator data structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^